JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 ## Add Gradle dependencies

-To add a multiplatform library to the shared module, you need to add dependency instructions (`implementation`) to the `dependencies {}` block of the relevant source sets in the `build.gradle.kts` file.
+To add a multiplatform library to the shared module, add dependency instructions (`implementation`) to the `dependencies {}` block of the relevant source sets in the module's `build.gradle.kts` file.

-Both the `kotlinx.serialization` and SQLDelight libraries also require additional configuration.
+`kotlinx.serialization` and SQLDelight libraries also require additional configuration.

-Change or add lines in the version catalog in the `gradle/libs.versions.toml` file to reflect all needed dependencies:
+Change or add lines in the version catalog in the `gradle/libs.versions.toml` file to reflect all necessary dependencies:

 1. In the `[versions]` block, check the AGP version and add the rest: